sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 scope

 >  REQUIRED.
-Indicates the attributes being requested.
+Indicates the access privileges being requested.
 MUST contain at least the value 'openid' and SHOULD contain a specific scope for which access is requested.

-* FIXME: scope not for attributes!

 redirect_uri